jorisroovers/systems-playground/kubernetes/README.md

 Basic resources:
 - Pods: scalable containers
-- Deployments: group of pods and their interconnectivity
+- Deployments: group of pods and their inter-connectivity
 - Services: Way to expose containers to the outside world
 - Nodes: Infrastructure where k8s is hosting your containers on